Gavrielides, T. (2021). Comparative Restorative Justice. New York: Springer.

 Chapter 3: Julena Jumbe - An East African Comparative study of indigenous vs post-colonial restorative justice in Tanzania

-Chapter 4: Robert Mackay - The shadows of blood feud in the development of restorative justice – illustrations from Albanian and Scottish literature
+Chapter 4: Robert Mackay - The shadows of blood feud in the development of restorative justice – illustrations from Albanian and Scottish history literature

 Chapter 6: Gabriel Velez, Madeline Hahn and Antonio Butler - Opportunities and challenges for race equality in the age of COVID-19: Comparing virtual with face-face approaches to restorative practices in schools and communities.

-Part II: Comparing restorative justice: Adversarial vs inquisitorial criminal justice systems and beyond
+Part II: Comparing restorative justice: Adversarial vs inquisitorial criminal justice systems

 Part III: Comparing impetuses for restorative justice